rod608/pokedex/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Fetch Data
+- [x] Fetch General Pokémon Data w/ the PokéAPI.
+- [x] Create a Grid populated with Pokémon Cards.
+- [x] Filter the grid of cards using a search input.
+- [x] Link the Cards to unique SSR /pokémonName pages.
+- [x] Fetch in-depth data on the Pokémon.
-- [x] Add back to top links
+- [x] Display the data to the User.
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>